andrewsimpson4/ParsaModel.jl/README.md

 id_ = [id[i].max for i in 1:n]
 randindex(id_, class)
 ```
 One should now start to see a pattern of how simply changing the mapping for each observation leads to different models.
+This can be used to recreate the others parsimonious model structures in [Mclust](https://cran.r-project.org/web/packages/mclust/index.html) including others.

 ### Discriminant Analysis